-In order to show the contribution from the single particle energies to the whole binding energies, the single proton levels structure of $^{17}$Ne are displayed in Tab.~II, which are calculated by the full self-consistent RMF+ACCC+BCS approaches with NL3 and NLSH effective interactions, respectively.
-For protons, the bound states 1s$_{1/2}$, 1p$_{3/2}$, 1p$_{1/2}$, as well as the single resonant states 1d$_{5/2}$ and 2s$_{1/2}$ with narrow widths, have quite similar structure for NL3 and NLSH effective interactions.
-The single proton levels in $^{17}$Ne are plotted in Fig.~1 with NL3 effective interaction to show the levels positions for each resonant states in potential well and barrier.
-The proton potential with the Coulomb barrier $V_p$ (red curve) corresponds to the potential for s partial wave and $V_p+l(l+1)/r^2$ (blue curve) refers to the proton potential with the Coulomb barrier and centrifugal barrier for d partial wave.
-It can be clearly seen that 2s$_{1/2}$ state (red line) lies just below the Coulomb barrier ($l=0$), and 1d$_{5/2}$ (blue line) lies in the Coulomb and centrifugal barrier ($l=2$).
-Therefore, s wave and d wave with positive energies lies just above the threshold and have the probabilities to tunnel the barrier, which are proportional to the widths of the single-particle states.
+To show the contributions from the s.p. energies to the nuclear binding energies, the single proton orbitals of $^{17}$Ne are displayed in Tab.~II, which are calculated by the fully self-consistent RMF+ACCC+BCS approach compared with those by RMF approach, for the NL3 and NLSH effective interactions, respectively.
+Note that the positive energies of the s.p. orbitals given by the RMF approach are improper because of the box boundary condition.
+The results of the RMF approach are also shown for comparison with the results of the RMF+ACCC+BCS approach.
+It can be seen that the energies of the bound states in the RMF calculations are slightly different from those in the RMF+ACCC+BCS calculations because the self-consistent potential of the latter is not the same as the former.
+For protons, the bound orbitals 1s$_{1/2}$, 1p$_{3/2}$, 1p$_{1/2}$, as well as the resonant orbitals 1d$_{5/2}$ and 2s$_{1/2}$ with narrow widths, have a similar structure for the NL3 and NLSH effective interactions.
+For clarity, the s.p. energies of proton orbitals in $^{17}$Ne are plotted in Fig.~1 in potential well and barrier, for NL3 effective interaction.
+The proton potential with the Coulomb barrier $V_p$ (red curve) corresponds to the potential for s partial wave; $V_p+l(l+1)/r^2$ (blue curve) refers to the potential with the Coulomb barrier and centrifugal barrier for d partial wave.
+It can be clearly seen that the 2s$_{1/2}$ orbit (red line) lies below the Coulomb barrier ($l=0$), and the 1d$_{5/2}$ orbit (blue line) lies below the Coulomb and centrifugal barrier ($l=2$).
+Since s and d orbitals with positive energies lie just above the threshold (E=0) and below the barrier, the two valence protons have the probabilities to tunnel the barrier, which are proportional to the widths of the resonant orbitals.

-In Fig.~2, the density distributions in logarithm scale for the core nuclide $^{15}$O and the two proton nuclide $^{17}$Ne are presented with NL3 (solid line) and NLSH (dashed line) effective interactions, respectively.
-The error region for the experimental results are displayed by the gray area~\cite{Tanaka2010-prc}.